altilunium/frectrac/README.md

 # frectrac
 Frectrac is an application for tracking recurring events and analyzing their timing patterns.
 It is designed for observational use cases such as recording any repeated real-world occurrence.

 Many recurring events follow subtle patterns over time.
-Frequency Tracker helps you answer questions such as:
+Frectrac helps you answer questions such as:

 * How long is the interval between the two most recent occurrences?
 * What is the average duration between events?